yshrsmz/bucketeer-android-sdk/README.md

 Install prerequisite tools.

-- Android Studio
+- Android Studio Chipmunk or later
-- Java
+- Java 11

 Then, you need to create `local.properties`.